Code-Screen/Code-Screen.github.io/docs/integrating-teamtailor-with-codescreen.md

 <br>

-The status of the test for each candidate will be viewable in Teamtailor in the profile section for that candidate.
+The status of the assessment for each candidate will be viewable in Teamtailor in the profile section for that candidate.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>